 This rich and delicious recipe for plant-based spicy soba noodles comes from Dr. Jane Goodall’s Vegan World Fusion Cuisine.
 It’s a flexible formula, allowing you to use whatever fresh vegetables are in season.
-I’ve included a few options below that you might find useful for high-protein, gluten-free, lighter, or less spicy needs!
+We originally shared this recipe way back in 2006, but I’ve updated it!
+I’ve also included a few options below that you might find useful for high-protein, gluten-free, lighter, or less spicy needs.

 Plant-Based Spicy Soba Noodles with Creamy Peanut Sauce